Fats403/simple-ffmpegjs/README.md

 Notes:

+- All xfade transitions are supported you can see a list of them [here](https://trac.ffmpeg.org/wiki/Xfade)
 - Each transition reduces total output duration by its duration (overlap semantics).
 - Rotation metadata is handled automatically before export.